- Apply Now!: To be considered for admission, you must submit a University of Wisconsin System Application for Undergraduate Admissions.

 - The remaining four credits will be from the above areas, foreign languages, fine arts, computer science or other academic areas.

 - Take the American College Test (ACT) or Scholastic Aptitude Test (SAT).
-The ACT or SAT scores must be received by your campus before you will be permitted to register for classes.
+The ACT or SAT scores must be received by the UW Colleges before you will be permitted to register for classes.

-Students who fail to meet these requirements may appeal to the Assistant Dean of Student Affairs for an exemption.
+Students who fail to meet these requirements may appeal to the Director of Admissions for an exemption.
 Particular consideration will be given to applicants on the basis of minority group status, physical or learning disability, U.S. Armed Forces veteran status, age group, incarceration, or economic or educational disadvantage.
-Applicants who have special needs should contact the Student Affairs Office.
+Applicants who have special needs should contact the Solution Center.

 Regulations determining residency status for University of Wisconsin admission and tuition are in the Wisconsin Statutes.
 Students are classified as a resident or non-resident when they are admitted to the University of Wisconsin System.